gencmucahitt/Android-Glycemic-Index-App/README.md

-# Android Glisemik Index App
+# Android Glycemic Index App

 This application was made for diabetics.
 The glycemic index value, carbohydrate value and calorie values ​​in foods are kept.
 It is an application where new foods can be categorized and added if deemed necessary.